Conservative manifesto keeps ambition to reduce immigration to the tens of thousands #ConservativeManifesto

-Migration Watch UK is an independent and non-political think tank chaired by Sir Andrew Green, a former Ambassador to Saudi Arabia.
+Migration Watch UK is an independent and non-political think tank chaired by Lord Green of Deddington, a former Ambassador to Saudi Arabia.
 The Vice Chairman is Mr Alp Mehmet, MVO, a former Ambassador to Iceland.
 We have a distinguished Advisory Council from diverse professions as business, academia, medicine, law, politics and journalism.
 To read more about our Advisory Council see here.

 We believe that sustainable levels of properly managed immigration are of distinct benefit to our society.
 Many migrants make a valuable contribution to our society in terms of both their skills and experience.
 Britain also has a long history of welcoming genuine refugees which must continue; nowadays those granted protection comprise only about 10% of net immigration.